How to design an art deco kitchen

 If you have an island in your kitchen, this can be a great place to bring in an alternative colour into your room as a statement block.

 Monochrome is another art deco trope – match a black and white kitchen with a dash of colour on the wall or bring monochrome accessories into your coloured kitchen to tap into this trend.
-You can even tailor kitchen necessities, such as water jugs or mugs to complement the art deco theme.
-Whether left on the counter top, or displayed on hooks or shelves, they'll add to the décor of the room.
+You can even tailor kitchen necessities, such as water jugs or mugs to complement the art deco colour scheme.
+Whether left on the kitchen countertop, or displayed on hooks or shelves, they'll add to the décor of the room.

 To complement the intricate patterns and outlandish accessorises, an important part of art deco is minimalism.
 It might sound like a juxtaposition, but minimal pieces or streamlined work surfaces allow the art deco pieces to make a statement, whether that's a chair for your island or piece of French art on the wall.